As they say, ‘all happiness depends on a leisurely breakfast and this was just that.

 It was a yummy treat, especially after a brisk walk along Bamburgh Beach.

-To be honest, we were really tempted with some of the homemade cakes they had too.
+To be honest, we were really tempted by some of the homemade cakes they had too.
 But, as fate would have it, we were starting to run late and we couldn’t miss our boat to the Farne Islands.

 After finishing off the last few crumbs of lunch, we made our way to Seahouses, a tiny picturesque seaside town that’s overlooking the Farne Islands.